 Generally, on offense you want to spread out and use the width of the field, and then become a compact unit on defense.
 On offense, use the entire field to break up the defense, creating gaps and spaces to attack.
 Break down the other team by switching the ball, play quick passes, making runs, and taking players on.
 And then defensively you want to funnel back and work as one unit to pressure opposing teams.
 Don’t give teams time on the ball to make passes.
 Get offensive players to put their head down and play the ball backwards.
 Move up and down the field as a block of players that teams can’t play through.

 The best way to open up spaces in the opposing team’s defense is to keep the ball moving.
 Let the ball do the work.
 Play it into the forward’s feet, and then have him or her lay the ball off to someone making a run through towards the goal.
 Or, if the forward is covered, lay it back to the midfielder, who plays the ball wide.
 The wide midfielder then tries to get a cross in, or switches the ball back to the other side where there is more space.
-That's why it's a good idea to walk through various soccer patterns so players know what runs to make.
+That’s why it’s a good idea to walk through various soccer patterns so your players know what runs to make.

 Your strategy, when you play the ball to the forward who is tightly marked, is to draw the defense into this player.
 Once the forward gets a touch on the ball and holds the ball up with a touch or two, the midfielder can get the ball back and pass to another player who’s now open, since the defense has collapsed around (or at least shifted their focus on) the forward.
 The pass can then be made behind the defense to get them chasing the ball with their heads turned.
-If the defense doesn't close down the forward, well he simply turns and tries to take a shot.
+If the defense doesn’t close down the forward, he will simply turn and try to take a shot.